Smoky, Spicy, Creamy, Warm

 Instructions

-- In a large glass measuring cup or a small mixing bowl combine the milk and the cornstarch, whisking with a fork or a small whisk to combine until smooth.
-It is essential that you create this cold cornstarch slurry first before adding to the soup as cornstarch will clump up and get gummy if it's not dissolved in cold liquid before being added to hot liquid.
-Add the milk and cornstarch slurry to the soup and stir to combine.
+- In a large glass measuring cup or a small mixing bowl, combine the 4 oz (½ cup) of the milk and the cornstarch, whisking with a fork or a small whisk to combine until smooth.
+Ensure that you create this cold cornstarch slurry first before adding it to the soup to prevent clumping.

 - Taste for salt and adjust if needed.
-Once the soup has begun to thicken it can be removed from heat and served.
+Once the soup has begun to thicken, it can be removed from heat and served.

 Notes